Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

-To complete the argument we must inspect the effects of the projection of the Weyl tensor onto the null tetrad.
+Since we are estimating the bilinear contributions to the linearized Weyl tensor at a fixed order in $G$, the two metric fluctuations must be of lower order.
+At ${\cal O}(G^3)$ they can only be either the expanded Schwarzschild metric or the tree-level scattering metric.
+Each factor has an ${\cal O}(1/\r)$ falloff, see {\it e.g.} Sec.~\ref{sec:leadingfourier}.
+Direct calculations (or dimensional analysis) indicate that each derivative of the (expanded) Schwarzschild metric is suppressed by ${\cal O}(1/\r)$ relative to the metric.
+Recalling the form of the tree-level scattering metric as a Fourier transform, it follows that its derivative (or the corresponding momentum) points along a null direction; at subleading orders there is a departure from the light-like direction at least of ${\cal O}(1/\r)$.
+Thus, the two-fluctuation part of the Weyl tensor falls off at least like ${\cal O}(1/\r^3)$ because in \eqref{eq:quadraticweyl} at least one derivative acts on a Schwarzschild metric and the other derivative points in a null direction up to ${\cal O}(1/\r)$ corrections.
+To complete the argument, we must inspect the effects of the projection of the Weyl tensor onto the null tetrad.
 The four free indices of the Weyl tensor in \eqref{eq:quadraticweyl} can be supplied either by the background Minkowski metric or, as dictated by soft-region power counting, by a pair of graviton momenta.
 The null nature of the tetrad projects out the contributions bilinear in the Minkowski metric for both $\Psi_0$ and $\Psi_1$.
 In the remaining terms, two tetrad vectors are contracted with derivatives on a metric fluctuation -- either of the expanded Schwarzschild metric or of the tree-level scattering metric.
-Since both of them are at an order in $G$ at which the peeling property is observed, we can infer that the scalar product of $L$ and $\varepsilon_{+}$ vectors and a derivative falls off at least as ${\cal O}(1/\r)$. \footnote{We already discussed there properties explicitly in Eq.~\eqref{tetrad_products} and below Eq.~\eqref{eq:Psi1}.} Since for $\Psi_0$ both derivatives are contracted with either $L$ and $\varepsilon_{+}$ and for $\Psi_1$ at most one derivative is contracted with $N$, see Eqs.~\eqref{eq:NPscalars}, we conclude that the bilinear corrections to the NP scalars fall off as \be \Psi_0\Big|_{\text{bilinear}} \sim {\cal O}( 1/\r^5) \qquad \Psi_0\Big|_{\text{bilinear}} \sim {\cal O}( 1/\r^4) \ . \ee That is, bilinear corrections do not change the conclusion reached in Eqs.~\eqref{eq:leadingpeelingviolation} and \eqref{eq:leadingpeelingviolationpsi1} that $\Psi_0$ and $\Psi_1$ fall off as $\r^{-4}$ and $\r^{-3}$, respectively.
+Since both of them are at an order in $G$ at which the peeling property is observed, we can infer that the scalar product of $L$ and $\varepsilon_{+}$ vectors and a derivative falls off at least as ${\cal O}(1/\r)$.\footnote{We already discussed their properties explicitly in Eq.~\eqref{tetrad_products} and below Eq.~\eqref{eq:Psi1}.} Since for $\Psi_0$ both derivatives are contracted with either $L$ and $\varepsilon_{+}$, and for $\Psi_1$ at most one derivative is contracted with $N$, see Eqs.~\eqref{eq:NPscalars}, we conclude that the bilinear corrections to the NP scalars fall off as